 The most important tip we can share is to execute the recommendations listed above with humility and the desire to help.
 The pandemic does indeed present opportunities for businesses, and they shouldn’t be ashamed to fill real needs — but it’s in very poor taste to come at prospects and customers with only your profitability in mind.
 This approach could end up doing irreparable harm to your reputation.

-If you need some help navigating your way during these not-so-normal times, we have a lot of practical marketing resources to help you and your organization — take a look!
+If you need some help navigating your way during these not-so-normal times, we have a lot of practical marketing resources to help you and your organization.

 And, if you’re not sure how to start creating content that speaks to your audience in the right way at the right time, download our content creation templates.